garrandall/popular-music-data/tracks/hanginaround-counting-crows.md

 just hiding from daylight
 watching tv
-we just look a lot better in the blue light well you know i gotta get out well i'm stuck so tight weighed by the chains that keep me hangin' around this town on the corner i been bummin' around this old town too long
+we just look a lot better in the blue light well you know I gotta get out well i'm stuck so tight weighed by the chains that keep me hangin' around this town on the corner i been bummin' around this old town too long